Updated April 25, 2024

 Use the MIND diet to add certain foods while cutting back on others to support better brain health.
 Created in 2015, the MIND (Mediterranean Intervention for Neurodegenerative Delay) diet combines elements of the DASH diet and Mediterranean diet to focus on foods that may support brain health such as green leafy vegetables, nuts, berries, beans, whole grains, fish, olive oil, poultry, and wine (no more than 1 glass per day).
 It also limits butter/margarine, cheese, red meat, fried food, and sweets.1

-A study supported by the National Institute of Aging (part of the U.S. National Institutes of Health) found that the MIND diet reduced the incidence of Alzheimer’s by 53 percent among people who followed it closely and by 35 percent among those who followed it moderately.
+A study supported by the National Institute on Aging (part of the U.S. National Institutes of Health) found that the MIND diet reduced the incidence of Alzheimer’s disease by 53 percent among people who followed it closely and by 35 percent among those who followed it moderately.
 More research is needed to confirm these results; however, using this dietary pattern may help improve cognitive decline in older populations.2

 Feed your mind.